 Turin was also the first capital of Italy in 1861 and it was here that some brilliant politicians helped to unify of the country and liberate it from Austrians, French and Spanish dominations with the endorsement of the King of Savoy.

 On our two itineraries you will have the opportunity to visit two UNESCO Sites not only in Turin, but also in the nearby areas of Le Langhe and Monferrato, and on our two-night post-tour extension you will explore the romantic Lake Orta in the north of the region.
 Piedmont represents a unique corner of Europe at the crossroads of Europe at the crossroads of Italy, Switzerland and France, and thus offers a mix of different cultures and traditions, wonderfully featured in the local cuisine.

 Agriturismi (usually a family-run “farm stay” combining agriculture and tourism), local cheese, wine makers, truffles (starting in October), and the culture of Slow Food will be highlighted on these unique journeys through Roman towns and tranquil countryside.
 You can also look forward to one of the largest varieties of Italian recipes given the proximity to France and its strong culinary influence.

 On our tour in October “Truffles and Wine: Piedmont during the Harvest” you will learn all you want to know about the local noble nectars with visits to wineries and tastings during an exciting moment in the region!
-You will discover the sought-after underground mushroom attending the world-renown Alba truffle fair and meet two truffle hunters in action with their dogs.
+You will discover the sought-after underground mushroom attending the world-renown Alba truffle fair and meet a truffle hunter in action with his dogs.
 Two dinners will include either black and white truffles, featured in different local recipes and paired up with local wines.

 We look forward to traveling with you!